 directed the Emory College Center for Science Education from 1997- 2016, and I still direct the Emory HHMI initiative (since 1990) and a bunch of other science education programs.My particular interests include promoting access, interest and participation in science careers.
 I am interested in improving science literacy and providing hands-on research for undergraduates and curriculum development experiences for graduate students and faculty.
 I develop programs that focus on attracting and retaining underrepresented students, women and minorities in careers in science.
 I helped to begin the Summer Undergraduate Research at Emory (SURE) program and also have a HHMI/SIRE collaboration for introducing first and second years to research.

-I use cases and Problem Based Learning (PBL) in my teaching and give workshops for faculty and future faculty at all kinds of colleges and universities from community colleges to research universities and from all science and math departments to public health and nursing.
-My workshops focus on sources of problems and cases, adapting existing cases and writing new ones.
-I also work with pre-college faculty on developing case based curriculum materials and on using active learning strategies in the teaching of science and mathematics.
+I use cases and PBL in my teaching and give workshops for faculty and future faculty at all kinds of colleges and universities from community colleges to research universities and from all science and math departments to public health and nursing.
+My workshops focus on sources of problems and cases, adapting existing cases and writing new one.
+I also works with pre-college faculty on developing case based curriculum materials and on using active learning strategies in the teaching of science and mathematics.

 I studied evolution of animal behavior for my MS degree at University of South Carolina and quantitative genetics and evolution of life history patterns for my PhD at the University of Florida.